 I pour him wine.

 “Stop guzzling your beer.
 Enjoy being a celebrity.
-It’s a feast for a king, or for a Queen.”
+It’s a feast for a king, or for Queen.”

 Freddie enjoys the déjà vu, remembering how he first reacted to fame.